loveshell/minion/README.md

     mysql>GRANT ALL PRIVILEGES on minion.* to minion@localhost ;
     mysql>exit;

+*DO NOT USE THESE SETTINGS FOR PRODUCTION - WE ENCOURAGE YOU TO HARDEN YOUR MYSQL SETUP AND USE A DIFFICULT TO GUESS USERNAME AND PASSWORD*

 Minion uses BrowserID, which means you need to configure the IP address or hostname on which you run Minion.
 This is done with the SITE_URL option in projects/settings/local.py.
 If you forget to set this, you will not be able to login.

 Running Minion in Development Mode